Agoric/documentation/main/getting-started/intro-zoe.md

 Zoe relies on [ERTP](./ertp-introduction.md), our token standard for fungible and non-fungible tokens.

-## Why should I use Zoe?
+## Why use Zoe?

 ### For Users ###

-**Zoe is safer.** Putting digital assets in a smart contract has traditionally meant you might lose them.
-But Zoe guarantees that you will either get what you wanted or get a full refund.
+**Zoe is safer.** Traditionally, putting digital assets in a smart contract has risked losing them.
+But Zoe guarantees you get either what you wanted or a full refund of the assets you put in.
 You will never leave a contract empty-handed, even if the smart contract is buggy or malicious.

 ### For Developers ###

-**Zoe is easier.**  Writing a smart contract has traditionally meant learning a completely new, untried language.
-And let's hope you don't make any mistakes - if you do, your users might lose millions.
+**Zoe is easier.**  Traditionally, writing a smart contract meant learning a new, untried language.
+And don't make any mistakes - if you do, your users might lose millions.

-Zoe smart contracts, on the other hand, are written in a secure subset of JavaScript.
-Moreover, Zoe handles all of the escrowing of digital assets provided by your users and the subsequent payout of digital assets to your users. **Your contract, even if it's buggy, can't cause your users to lose their assets.**
+However, you write Zoe contracts in a secure subset of JavaScript.
+Moreover, Zoe automatically escrows all user digital assets and handles their subsequent payout. **Even a buggy contract can't cause users to lose their assets.**

-## How do I use Zoe?
+## How to use Zoe

 There are three ways you can get started using Zoe: